-In order to track a student's progress toward completion of degree requirements, Clarkson College uses a Grade Point Average (GPA) System.
-The GPA System is used to determine the student's academic progress toward graduation.
+The Grade Point Average (GPA) system is used to determine the student's academic progress toward graduation.
 A student's Cumulative Grade Point Average (CGPA) is based upon cumulative course grades completed at Clarkson College.
-The CGPA can be calculated by dividing the total number of semester hours attempted into the number of Total Quality Grade Points Earned (see Letter Grades and Quality Grade Points).
+The CGPA can be calculated by dividing the total number of semester credit hours attempted into the number of Total Quality Grade Points Earned (see "Letter Grades and Quality Grade Points" in this section of the catalog).
 The CGPA is not affected by "P," "NP," "AU," "CR," "I," "NC," "W," "WP" or "WF."